-9 EU, NATO nations set up center to fight hybrid threats
+New center to combat disinformation to be built in Finland

 - Marshawn Lynch return saga taking some predictably strange turns

+The EU and NATO pledged in July at the military alliance’s summit in Warsaw to increase cooperation in the areas of cyber defense and countering hybrid threats.

+The new Helsinki center aims to closely cooperate with NATO’s existing cyber defense center in Estonia and strategic communications center in Latvia.

 Nordic neighbors Finland and Sweden are members of the EU, but not NATO.
+The rest are members of both though Britain is preparing to leave the EU.

+In the past few years, the Nordic and Baltic countries have been particularly concerned over what they say are Russia’s aggressive disinformation campaigns and systematic spreading of false news on their countries.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.